 Destination Arctic Circle

-- Arctic Circle Rase has been cancelled because of the Coronavirus outbreak.
+- Arctic Circle Race has been cancelled because of the Coronavirus outbreak.

 - Louise Lynge Berthelsen, formerly of Nuuk Couture, will be the new director for Arctic Circle Business.

 - The Arctic Hiking Festival has announced its dates: 21st – 26th July 2020.
 The festival focuses on creating activities, experiences and new friendships while protecting the beautiful arctic nature.
 Learn more about the festival here.

 - Sisimiut Kayak Center are proud to introduce 3 new tours: